John Fox Slater: Philanthropy

 In 1882 he donated $1,000,000 to a board of ten trustees, incorporated in New York state, for the uplifting of the lately emancipated population of the Southern states, and their posterity, by conferring on them the benefits of Christian education.
 Among the original trustees of the Slater Fund were Rutherford B Hayes, Morrison R Waite, William E Dodge, Phillips Brooks, Daniel Coit Gilman, Morris Ketchum Jesup and the donor's son, William A. Slater; and among members chosen later were Melville W Fuller, William E Dodge, Jr, Henry Codman Potter, Cleveland H Dodge and Seth Low.
 In 1909 by careful investment the fund had increased, in spite of expenditures, to more than $1,500,000.

 The fund was of great value in aiding industrial schools in the South, its largest beneficiaries being the Hampton Normal and Agricultural Institute of Hampton, Virginia, the Tuskegee Normal and Industrial Institute of Tuskegee, Alabama, Spelman Seminary in Atlanta, Claflin University in Orangeburg, South Carolina, and Fisk University, in Nashville, Tennessee.
 At Winston-Salem, North Carolina, is the Slater State Normal and Industrial School, founded in 1892 and named after the founder of the fund; it is now part of Winston-Salem State University.
 Other state normal schools for African Americans received assistance from the fund, as did some Southern urban school boards.

 Other

-The John Fox Slater House in Norwich, Connecticut is another legacy.
-His son William A. Slater presented the Slater Memorial Museum to Norwich Free Academy in memory of his father.
+As well as the Slater Memorial Museum, the John Fox Slater House in Norwich, Connecticut is another legacy.

 The John Fox Slater Elementary School in Washington, D.C., now closed, was named in his honor.
 The building is now listed on the National Register of Historic Places.